 Steps for Joining the Military

 Start by doing some research about your options for joining the military.
-Learn about the five active-duty branches and their part-time counterparts.
+Learn about the six active-duty branches and their part-time counterparts.
 Know the main differences between officers and enlisted members.
+And explore the career fields you can enter for each branch.

 Once you know which branch you’re considering, contact a recruiter.
 A recruiter will give you an overview and answer your questions about that service.
 If you’re interested in more than one branch, contact a recruiter for each.
 If you’re interested in joining as an officer, the recruiter will explain any options you may be eligible for.